infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 Successful interventions in improving caregiving
 What is the importance of caregiving in influencing child outcomes?

+# Importance of Caregiving
+- According to Aangan[^3], The children’s answer to our first question, about the first three things they would like to change about their institution, was clear and unanimous:
+	Staff – Child Interaction:
+		“The staff does not understand us”, said 70% CICL, 50% CNCP.
+		45% said the Probation Officer had “never called us for a discussion or explained things to us.”
+		- Disciplinary Issues:
+“If there is a problem in the home, caretakers and monitors handle it.
+They beat us up”, said 65% CICL, 60% CNCP.
+-  Structured Recreation:
+ “We wish they would allow us to play more and have more fun,” said 24% CNCP and 19% CICL.

 # Caregiver Profile
 - [^2]The Miracle Foundation Method provided for hiring of a qualified social worker at Anwesha.
 	- The social worker engaged in counselling of the children, guiding the house parents,observing and supervising the work of the coaching teachers, following up ontraining of children and house parents and documentation-related work.
 (Page 11)